minanikolic916/Visual-Programming-Support-for-XAI/README.md

 # lime ML
-The code is currently under development, and it has a few different bugs.
+The code for Lime explainable AI widget is displayed in the mywidget.py file.